 Shop when you move

 When you move to another state, you must contact your insurance provider and tell them where you live.
-That’s because insurance policies are written to be state-specific and a policy that insures you in Texas will not cover you if you move to Colorado, Mckenzie says.
+Insurance policies are written to be state-specific, and a policy that insures you in Texas will not cover you if you move to Colorado, McKenzie says.

-Mckenzie said, “If you have been insured with a company for a long time and you’ve recently moved to a new state, switching your car insurance policy to that new state, sometimes that insurance company that was cheap in your old state will now be much more expensive in the new state and vice versa.”
+“If you have been insured with a company for a long time and you’ve recently moved to a new state, switching your car insurance policy to that new state, sometimes that insurance company that was cheap in your old state will now be much more expensive in the new state and vice versa,” McKenzie says.

 Furthermore, not all companies offer policies in each state, so your old insurer might not be an option in a different state.